Offers regarding "Inklusive Hochschule" / inclusion

 On this page you will find a selection of internal and external offers.
 If you know about further programs, offers or networks that should be listed here, please feel free to write an e-mail to lstoffel[at]wiwi.uni-frankfurt[dot]de or gleichstellungsratfb02[at]wiwi.uni-frankfurt[dot]de.

 Description: The Central Student Advisory Service would like to cordially invite you to our exchange meeting "Studying with impairment / disability".
-You will find the access links for the individual dates on this page once the next session has been announced.
 Our exchange meeting addresses all interested students with health impairments or disabilities.
 Here, you can get to know each other, meet fellow students and network.
-A registration is not necessary for this event.
 If you have any questions or would like to arrange a consultation, please do not hesitate to contact us at the following address: barrierefrei[at]uni-frankfurt[dot]de

 Further information (last event, in German): here